113ll3/Ibmclouddocscli/reference/ibmcloud/cli_cfee.md

    <dt>LOCATION (required)</dt>
    <dd>The location to create the instance in.</dd>
    <dt>--cells CELLS</dt>
    <dd>Specify the number of cells for this CFEE.
 The default is 2, and minimum is 1.
-In a 1 cell CFEE, there cannot be high availability.</dd>
+In a 1 cell CFEE, there can't be high availability.</dd>
    <dt>--isolation ISOLATION</dt>
    <dd>Specifiy the isolation of the IBM Kubernetes cluster.
 Options are "dedicated" and "shared".
 The default is "shared", and a "dedicated" cluster does charge more.</dd>
    <dt>--private-vlan ID</dt>